paritytech/substrate/primitives/npos-elections/README.md

 The `Assignment` field of the election result is voter-major, i.e. it is from the perspective of the voter.
 The struct that represents the opposite is called a `Support`.
-This struct is usually accessed in a map-like manner, i.e. keyed vy voters, therefor it is stored as a mapping called `SupportMap`.
+This struct is usually accessed in a map-like manner, i.e. keyed by voters, therefore it is stored as a mapping called `SupportMap`.

 Moreover, the support is built from absolute backing values, not ratios like the example above.